bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Depending on the method used for ASL acquisition ((P)CASL or PASL) different metadata fields are applicable.
-Additionally, some common metadata fields are required for the `*_asl.json`:
+Additionally, some common metadata fields are REQUIRED for the `*_asl.json`:
 `MagneticFieldStrength`, `MRAcquisitionType`, `EchoTime`,
 `SliceTiming` in case `MRAcquisitionType` is defined as 2D, `RepetitionTimePreparation`, and `FlipAngle` in case `LookLocker` is `true`.